knpuniversity/symfony/knpu/ep6-security/authorization-roles.md

 This functionality is called an "entry point".
 ***

 Now, login.
-It redirected us back to `/admin/genus` and we *do* have access.
+It redirects us back to `/admin/genus` and we *do* have access.
 Our user *does* have `ROLE_USER` - you can see that if you click the security icon in the web debug toolbar.
 Remember, that's happening because - in our `User` class - we've hardcoded the roles: *every* user has a role that I made up: `ROLE_USER`.